An Extravagant Celtic Chariot Burial Has Just Been Discovered For The First Time In Wales

 After discovering all of these objects, Mike Smith swiftly reported his finds to the National Museum of Wales and the Dyfed-Archaeological Trust, and excavation work commenced in June.
 Once archaeologists were on site and had dug just 10 inches below the surface of the soil, they recovered rims from two Celtic chariot wheels.

 It was very clear at this point that what archaeologists were witnessing was a Celtic chariot that would have been buried along with a chieftain during a funeral rite.

-As Smith stated, “This is unprecedented.
+“This is unprecedented.
 And underneath the chariot there is still the three-meter metal anomaly.
-If you go by other chariot finds that could be weapons or it could be treasure.”
+If you go by other chariot finds that could be weapons or it could be treasure,” Smith stated.

-While there have been other Celtic chariot burials discovered in various locations throughout Europe, in the UK they have mainly been found in the northeast corner of England.
+While there have been other Celtic chariot burials discovered in various locations throughout Europe, in the U.K., they have mainly been found in the northeast corner of England.
 Because this chariot was discovered in Wales, this would make it the first to ever be uncovered here.

 A spokesperson for the National Museum of Wales has spoken of this stunning new Iron Age discovery and explained that there will be a full excavation of the site at a later date.